-High quality products
+Hight quality products

-The quality and safety of the Company's products are extremely important for competitiveness.
+The quality and safety of the Company's products are extremely important for Optomed's competitivenes.

 The Company may be adversely affected if it fails to continuously develop and update its fundus cameras and software solutions or to identify or integrate new products and product platforms into its offering.
 The Company's or its partners products may also be subject to clinical trials, the results of which are critical for the products' regulatory approvals and market acceptance.